mapfumo/mapfumo.github.io/about.md

 ## Welcome to my data science journal.

 Hi all!
-I am Antony Mapfumo, data communications and data science professional, an <a href="http://www.arsenal.com/home">Arsenal</a> fan and open source advocate.
+I am Antony Mapfumo, a data communications and data science professional, an <a href="http://www.arsenal.com/home">Arsenal</a> fan and open source advocate.
 For the past few years I have been showing increasing interest in Data Science particularly machine learning in network systems.
 I have been learning data science core concepts from such great sources as <a href="https://www.coursera.org/specialization/jhudatascience/1">Coursera data science specialisation</a> MOOC and <a